 4. Kubernetes cost showback

-Reporting is a critical aspect of Kubernetes cost control strategies, so make sure you can report your Kubernetes usage costs to the finance teams as well as distribute usage costs to developers so you can track savings over time.
+Reporting is a critical aspect of Kubernetes cost control strategies, so make sure you can report your Kubernetes usage costs to the finance teams as well as distribute usage costs to developers so you can track metrics to demonstrate savings over time.
 Cross-functional teams help stakeholders to use metrics to make better business decisions and improve financial operations.

 5. Multi-cluster cost and usage

 One of the biggest challenges in optimizing Kubernetes costs relates to cluster capacity and usage.
-Make sure you can gather information about how much of your cost and usage is spent on idle capacity, shared vs. app-specific resources, and the effectiveness of node scaling.
+Make sure you can gather metrics about how much of your cost and usage is spent on idle capacity, shared vs. app-specific resources, and the effectiveness of node scaling.
 This lifecycle data can help you realize cost savings.6.
 Cloud billing integration

-To get accurate, usage-based cost data across your business, integrate your cloud bill (such as your AWS Cost and Usage Report) to break down costs based on Kubernetes cluster, namespace, workload, and label.
+To get accurate, usage-based cost data across your business to share with procurement, integrate your cloud bill and related pricing (such as your AWS Cost and Usage Report) to break down cloud spend based on Kubernetes cluster, namespace, workload, and label.
 You can also use Azure’s pricing calculator to estimate hourly or monthly costs for using Azure.
 Other cloud providers, particularly public cloud providers, offer similar calculators to better understand usage in your cloud environment.

-A K8s governance platform can deliver these insights, which in turn enables a FinOps approach to Kubernetes and Kubernetes cost control strategies.
+A K8s governance platform can deliver these insights, which in turn enables a Cloud FinOps approach to Kubernetes and Kubernetes cost control strategies.
 Using benchmarking data, organizations can better understand the business value of deployments, improve decision-making about cloud spend, and improve cloud cost optimization.

 Cloud spend is complicated and Kubernetes can make gaining visibility into overall spend even more difficult.
-Adopting a FinOps approach can help platform engineering leaders dramatically increase their visibility into Kubernetes spend.
+Adopting a FinOps framework can help platform engineering leaders dramatically increase their visibility into Kubernetes spend.
 The approach of making everyone involved become FinOps practitioners, coupled with the right solutions, can help your organization understand and check costs, optimize compute and workloads, perform cost allocations, and set and review CPU and memory allocations to ensure apps are properly provisioned based on actual usage.
 Instead of an information vacuum, finance teams improve financial operations because they can see how the budget is being allocated and spent — and how the engineering team has been able to identify savings and make their allocations more efficient over time.
 Adopting FinOps principles helps increase predictability, optimize costs, and reduce silos across, helping organizations improve their overall cloud strategy and set themselves up for success.